 You could also chop in a bunch of chives for a touch of colour and extra flavour, and stir the mayonnaise through the potatoes.
 The choice is yours.

-This potato salad goes very well with sticky oven-baked pork spare ribs or sticky chicken ribs.
+This potato salad goes very well with sticky oven-baked pork spare ribs or sticky chicken wings.
 If you are having a barbeque, why not serve a big bowl of this potato salad with chicken skewers with bacon.

 A bowl of this mayonnaise would make a great dip for sesame chicken strips.